hololinked-dev/docs/docs/howto/articles/servers.md

 Data may also be polled by the client repeatedly but events save network time or allow sending data which cannot be timed, like alarm messages.
 Arbitrary payloads are supported, as long as the data is serializable.

-To start the capture method, to receive the events, one may thread it as follows:
+To start the capture method defined above, to receive the events, one may thread it as follows:

 ```py title="Events" linenums="1" hl_lines="8"
 --8<-- "docs/howto/code/thing_basic_example.py:7:12"